 - Scope 1 emissions are direct emissions associated with facilities or assets which an organisation directly controls, such as emissions such as from burning of fuel in vehicles and in facilities owned by an organisation / fugitive emissions / industrial processes / emissions from landfills owned by the organisation.

-Scope 2

-Scope 2 emissions are indirect emissions from the use of electricity.
+- Scope 2 - Scope 2 emissions are indirect emissions created during the production of energy and generated from the electricity purchased.

 Scope 3